shubhamwani96/Shubham_Wani_UIAssignment/src/composites/rewardPoints/README.md

 # RewardsPoints Composite

-RewardsPoints works as a composite which gives logic regarding Reward Point Calculations.
+RewardsPoints works as a composite which return table by importing calculateMonthlyRewardPoints Data function.